 Introduction to graphic design, with emphasis on the design process for print media.
 Application and discussion of grid, layout, typography, color and commercial printing will be explored.
 Field trips.
 Fee required.
+Cross-listed with MKT-3500.

 ART-3210: Painting Studio I - 3 hours